 Defender Josh Hallard followed up a debut 2-2 draw with Metropolitan Police at Beaconsfield in midweek with a win.
 The academy scholar helped his new side to a 3-1 victory over Swindon Supermarine at Imber Court in the Southern League on Saturday.

-Unfortunately, it was a frustrating weekend for our young Dons out on loan with Isthmian League clubs, as the games involving Isaac Ogundere (Leatherhead), Alfie Bendle and Elliott Bolton (Corinthian-Casuals), Dylan Adjei-Hersey (Merstham) and the potential debut of Isaac Olaniyan (with Chipstead) were all postponed.
+Unfortunately, it was a frustrating weekend for our young Dons out on loan with Isthmian League clubs, as the games involving Isaac Ogundere (Leatherhead), and Elliott Bolton (Corinthian-Casuals), Dylan Adjei-Hersey (Merstham) and Isaac Olaniyan (with Chipstead) were all postponed.

 Carshalton Athletic, with midfielder Kwaku Frimpong, are due to face Kingstonian tonight, having also had their game with Bognor Regis Town called off.